-Thirteen of the caribou counted in late winter 2010 were in the Healy Creek tributary of the Lardeau River.
+Thirteen of the caribou counted in late winter 2010 were in the Healy Creek drainage.
 The alpine of Healy Creek connects to a system of ridges and passes that give access to Lake Creek, Hall Creek and the Duncan River.
 Cedar-hemlock at lower elevations in these valleys likely contain critical spring and early winter habitat for these animals.